NinjaBearStudioTech/Documentation/Writerside/topics/bot/advanced_topics/bot_advanced_threat_manager.md

 When enabled, the Threat Manager evaluates threat independently of perception strength and **broadcasts the highest-threat target back into the perception system**, allowing standard awareness and decision logic to react accordingly.

+## Threat vs Awareness

+Threat and awareness are **evaluated independently** and serve different purposes. **Awareness** determines whether a target is known and can be acted upon. **Threat** determines which known target should be prioritized.

+Keeping these systems separate allows detection and prioritization to be tuned independently while still feeding into the same **perception and decision logic**.

 ## Threat Manager Component

 The **Threat Manager Component** should be added to the **AI Controller**.
 Once enabled, it automatically integrates with